Kowasaki/ForesAI/README.md

 # ForesAI
-Lightweight Computer Vision library for intertergrating your deep learning models with camera devices to perform inference tasks.
+Lightweight Computer Vision library for integrating your deep learning models with camera devices to perform inference tasks.

 # Table of Contents
 - [Introduction](#introduction)